Hatoridev/APIs_NodeJs/README.md

-Desculpe pela confusão!
-Vou corrigir a versão do README para incluir o SQLite3, já que ele é parte essencial do seu projeto.
-Também removo o `express` que não era necessário, já que o foco aqui é o uso do SQLite3 com Node.js.
-Aqui está o README corrigido:

----

 # APIs_NodeJs

-Repository containing 8 lessons focused on creating APIs with Node.js and SQLite3.
-Each lesson covers a specific topic related to building back-end applications using Node.js and SQLite3.
+Repository with small examples focused on creating APIs with Node.js, using databases (such as SQLite3).
+Each lesson covers a specific topic related to building back-end applications using Node.js and databases.

 ## How to Run